Responsible Gaming

 Prevention of Underage Gambling/Alcohol Consumption

 All of Penn National’s U.S. gaming properties require guests to be age 21 or older in order to gamble or to purchase/consume alcohol.
 Team members at each Penn property are extensively trained to be on the lookout for persons under age 21 trying to enter the gaming facility, and security staff are trained to card anyone appearing to be under age 30.
 Team members are authorized to ask any person gambling or purchasing/drinking alcohol for proof of age.
 We confiscate any false or altered IDs we come across and may inform outside law enforcement and gaming agents when we catch someone under 21.
-We have zero tolerance for underage persons trying to circumvent the law.Responsible gaming education week
+We have zero tolerance for underage persons trying to circumvent the law.Responsible Gaming Usa

 Available Resources by State